Hasan Lika: Teuta Durrës

 On 6 June 2014, Lika returned to Teuta Durrës for a fifth stint at the club, signing a contract for the upcoming season.
 However, his fifth spell at the club was short-lived as he was sacked by the president Edmond Hasabelliu on 25 November following a run of negative results in the league.

 Kukësi

 On 24 November 2015, Lika was appointed assistant coach of Klodian Duro at Kukësi.
-On 6 June 2016, Lika become the coach of the team following the departure of Duro.
+On 6 June 2016, Lika became the coach of the team following the departure of Duro.
 He resigned from his duty on 22 July following the elimination from Europa League.

 Luftëtari Gjirokastër

-On 17 October 2017, Lika was appointed new manager of top flight side Luftëtari Gjirokastër which risked relegation, signing until the end of the season.
-However, Lika changed the team approach to the game entirely and guided them to a third-place finish, meaning that Luftëtari has qualify for the UEFA Europa League for the first time in history.
+On 17 October 2017, Lika was appointed new manager of top-flight side Luftëtari Gjirokastër, which risked relegation, signing until the end of the season.
+However, Lika changed the team's approach to the game entirely and guided them to a third-place finish, meaning that Luftëtari has qualified for the UEFA Europa League for the first time in history.
 He left the club officially on 31 May 2018 after his contract expired.